 Your data will not be resold by us.
-Your personal data will then only be passed on to selected service providers and only to the extent necessary to provide the service.
-These are IT support service providers, exhibitors of subscription cards, shipping service providers (e.g. Swiss Post), service providers who are commissioned to allocate the traffic revenue to the transport companies involved (in particular in the course of compiling so-called distribution keys within the meaning of the Swiss Passenger Transport Act), our hosting provider (see section „Use of Internet presence“) and the providers mentioned in the sections on tracking tools, social plug-ins and advertisements.
-With regard to service providers based abroad, please also refer to the information in the „Where is your data stored“ section.
+Your personal data will then only be passed on to selected service providers and only to the extent necessary for the provision of the service.
+These are IT support service providers, issuers of subscription cards, shipping service providers (such as Swiss Post), service providers commissioned to distribute traffic revenue among the participating transport companies (in particular in the course of drawing up so-called distribution keys within the meaning of the Swiss Passenger Transport Act), our hosting provider (see section "Use of website") and the providers mentioned in the sections on tracking tools, social plug-ins and advertisements.
+With regard to service providers based abroad, please also note the information in the section "Where is your data stored".

-If you book cross-border trips, they will also be passed on to the respective foreign providers.
-However, this only takes place to the extent necessary to check the validity of the tickets and to prevent misuse.
+If you book cross-border travel, this information will also be passed on to the respective foreign providers.
+However, this is only done to the extent necessary to check the validity of the tickets and to prevent misuse.

 Our legitimate interest forms the legal basis for the data processing mentioned here.

-Your personal data will not be disclosed to third parties other than public transport.
-The only exceptions (to the extent described below) are SwissPass partners and companies which have been granted permission by public transport companies to provide public transport services on the basis of a contractual agreement.
-These intermediaries will only be granted access to your personal data if you wish to obtain a public transport service via them and have given them your consent to access.
-Even in this case, you will only receive access to your data to the extent necessary to determine whether you already have tickets or subscriptions for the planned travel period that are relevant to your trip and the service you have requested from the third party.
+Your personal data will not be disclosed to third parties outside the public transport sector.
+The only exceptions are SwissPass partners (to the extent described below) and companies which have been authorised by the public transport companies, on the basis of a contractual agreement, to act as intermediaries for public transport services.
+These intermediaries only receive access to your personal data if you wish to obtain a public transport service through them and have given them your consent for access.
+Even in this case, they will only have access to your data to the extent necessary to determine whether you already have tickets or season tickets for the planned travel period that are relevant to your journey and the service you want from the third party.
 The legal basis for this data processing is therefore your consent.
-You can revoke your consent at any time with effect for the future (see Section 2.8).
+You can revoke your consent at any time with effect for the future (see section 2.8).

 How are tracking tools used?

-We use the web analysis services of Google and swisspass.ch for the purpose of designing and continuously optimising our Internet pages, apps and e-mails to meet your needs.
+We use the web analytics services of and Google for the purpose of demand-oriented design and ongoing optimisation of our websites, apps and emails.
 Our legitimate interest forms the legal basis for the data processing described below.

 Tracking on Internet pages:

-In connection with our Internet pages, pseudonymised user profiles are created and small text files („cookies“) stored on your computer are used (see below „What are cookies and when are they used?“).
-The information generated by cookies about your use of these Internet pages is transferred to the servers of the providers of these services, stored there and processed for us.
-In addition to the data listed above (see „Which data is processed when using our Internet pages?“), we thereby receive the following information:
+In connection with our Internet pages, pseudonymised usage profiles are created and small text files ("cookies") stored on your computer are used (see below "What are cookies and when are they used?").
+The information generated by cookies about your use of these Internet pages is transmitted to the servers of the providers of these services, stored there and processed for us.
+In addition to the data listed above (see "What data is processed when you use our internet pages?"), we receive the following information as a result:

-– Navigation path followed by a visitor on the website
+- Navigation path that a visitor follows on the website.

-– Time spent on the website or subpage
+- Dwell time on the website or subpage

-– Underside, on which the Internet page is left
+- Subpage on which the internet page is left

-– Country, region or city from which access is made
+- Country, region or city from where access is made

-– End device (type, version, color depth, resolution, width and height of the browser window)
+- End device (type, version, colour depth, resolution, width and height of the browser window)